 Generally most funding agencies require approval to carry forward unexpended funds beyond the agreement/contract completion date.
 By reviewing your PS reports regularly you will be aware of your current balance and can request an extension prior to the completion date.

 The process to request carry forwards will vary depending on the funding agency, so check the guidelines and/or your agreement/contract at commencement so you are familiar with what their process is.
-If it isn’t clear please contact the Research Grants and Contracts Office for clarification.
+If it isn’t clear please contact Research Grants and Finance for clarification.

 The ARC has an annual requirement to complete a request to carry forward funds; further information regarding this process can be found in Reporting.

-The Research Grants and Contracts Office is the delegated authority of ‘Chief Financial Officer’ for the purpose of the certification of research grant financials statements.
-All financial reporting/statements are prepared by the Research Grants and Contracts Office to ensure consistency and that expenditure is in line with the terms and conditions of the agreement.
+Research Grants and Finance is the delegated authority of ‘Chief Financial Officer’ for the purpose of the certification of research grant financials statements.
+All financial reporting/statements are prepared by Research Grants and Finance to ensure consistency and that expenditure is in line with the terms and conditions of the agreement.